Corporate

 bibliographical reference:

-Rothman, J. & Derby, E. (2005) Behind Closed Doors.
+Rothman, J.; Derby, E. (2005) Behind Closed Doors.
 The Pragmatic Bookshelf. isbn: 978-0976694021.

 description:

-complexity categories: intermediate
+complexity categories: Intermediate level

 cover image for 'The Five Dysfunctions of a Team'